Oghma-Infinium/Twisted-Skyrim/Performance Guide.md

 3. Open the `BethINI Standalone` folder.
 4. Open `BethINI.exe` **MAKE SURE MO2 IS CLOSED.**
 5. Ignore any updates BethINI prompts you with.
-6. Select the `Setup` tab.
+6. Select the `Edit` dropdown menu, and select `Setup`.
 7. Ensure the INI path is set properly, this will either be `\profiles\Twisted Skyrim\` or `\profiles\Twisted Skyrim SFW` depending on the profile you play on.
 For me it is `\profiles\Twisted Skyrim PERSONAL\` Since I have a personal version of my list I play on.
 8. Select the `Basic` tab.
-9. Select the `Medium` preset & tick `Recommended Tweaks` afterwards.
+9. Select the `Medium` preset & press the ` Apply Recommended Tweaks` button afterwards.
 10. Make sure `Borderless` is ticked & `64-Bit Render Targets` **Antialiasing set to TAA is recommended but not required.**
-11. Switch to the `Detail` tab
+11. Select the `Shadows` tab.
-12. Tick all the boxes under the `Water` section (Reflect trees, reflect objects, etc)
-13. `Godrays` to low
-14. `Particles` 6000 minimum
-15. `Decals`, `Depth of Field`, & `Anamorphic Lens Flare` Enabled. **ENABLE REGULAR LENS FLARE IF YOU DON'T PLAY WITH ENB
+12. Shadow bias `0.15`, Shadow filtering `4.0`.
+13. Detailed draw distance default is `2800`, I would not recommend going lower than `2000`
-16. `Shadow resolution` 2048 or lower, I don't recommend going lower than 2048
+14. Exterior draw distance default is `10000`, I would not recommend going lower than `6000`
-17. `Shadow bias` 0.15
-18. `Detailed Draw Distance` 2000 or lower, I don't recommend lower than 2000.
-19. `Exterior Draw Distance` 6000 or lower, I don't recommend lower than 6000.
-20. Tick `Tree Shadows` & `Land Shadows`
-21. Untick `Ambient Occlusion` **LEAVE ENABLED IF YOU DON'T USE ENB**
-22. Tick `Screen Space Reflections`
-23. Set the `Reflection Divider` from anything between 1-9.
-1 Looking the best, 9 the worst.
-Technically can go up to 18 if you desperately need performance, but not recommended to go beyond 9.
-24. `Object Fade` 15
-25. `Actor Fade` 12
-26. `Item Fade` 4.5
-27. `Light Fade` 30720
-28. `Flickering Light` 8192
-29. `Object Detail Fade` Ultra
-30. `Basic` tab
-31. Save and Exit
+15. Make sure the ambient occlusion checkbox is unchecked. **You can leave this enabled if you disable ENB's ambient occlusion for more performance.** *This is recommended if you care more about performance than visuals*
+16. Go to the `Visuals` tab.
+17. Set godrays to `low`.
+18. Set particles to no lower than `6000`.
+19. Keep depth of field `on`, otherwise it will break the underwater shader.
+20. Set SSR Resolution Divider to 9, not recommended to go lower. *You can disable SSR all together by disabling the checkbox, however, it will make the game look a lot more flat.*
+21. Select the file dropdown menu and hit `save`.
+22. Close BethINI.

 ### Modifying ENB
 1. Navigate to the `Stock Game` folder.
 Mine is here: `E:\Twisted Skyrim\Stock Game`